 Inflammation of the oral tissue has also been linked to respiratory issues.
 Oral bacteria causing the irritation can travel to the lungs and contribute to the inflammation of the lung lining.
 This creates respiratory problems because it limits the amount of air that can be passed freely through the lungs.

-If you are diagnosed with respiratory disease or periodontal disease, Dr. Yamaoka will work with your physician to plan how to best treat both conditions and eliminate further complications.
+If you are diagnosed with respiratory disease or periodontal disease, Drs.
+Yamaoka or Park will work with your physician to plan how to best treat both conditions and eliminate further complications.

 Periodontal Disease and Osteoporosis